tiffanyadu/100-days-of-code-2/log.md

 **Today's Progress:** Continued with the Intermediate Algorithm Scripting challenges (of Javascript Algorithms And Data Structures Certification) on FreeCodeCamp.

 **Thoughts:** Finally solved the Sum All Primes scripting challenge!
 I had to check out a hint or two before I got it - the "Sieve of Eratosthenes" Wiki page helped tremendously.
 It broke down how to find a prime number and those steps are what I based my code on.
 Not sure if it's the most efficient solution, but it works and makes more sense to me than the solutions on FreeCodeCamp.

+### Day 42: January 13, 2019

+**Today's Progress:** Continued with the Intermediate Algorithm Scripting challenges (of Javascript Algorithms And Data Structures Certification) on FreeCodeCamp.

+**Thoughts:** I feel bad about skipping a couple days again, but social obligations and my mom's birthday mean I don't have enough time or energy to work on this...back at it today though!
+Worked on the Smallest Common Multiple, Drop It, and Steamroller scripting challenges - not nearly as difficult as a few of the previous ones, so hopefully that means I'm getting better.
+I can't wait to wrap up this section of FreeCodeCamp though because it's taking forever!